arrowhead-f/azure-iot-hub-adapter-java-spring/README.md

 ```json
 {"deviceId":"aitia-esp32-1", "messageId":18,"temperature":26.600000, "relative_humidity":62.000000}
 ```
 From the JSON Object above only the `temperature` and `relative_humidity` properties are mapped to a `IoTHubData` object.
 The provider registers two services, a *temperature* and a `humidity` service.
 The REST endpoints are implemented that are returning with a response (the actual temperature or humidity) in SenML format.
+(There is also a custom response DTO class for further example.)

-If you use the provided `azuretesttemperature.p12` certificate (for demo purposes only) make sure you live the client system name as *azuretesttemperature*.
+If you use the provided `azuretesttemperature.p12` certificate (for demo purposes only) make sure you leave the client system name as *azuretesttemperature*.